 Located in the mouth of the Vouga River, the charming Aveiro is a discontinuous territory in northern Portugal.
 Formed by a set of river islands called Ria de Aveiro, the “Venice of Portugal” is characterized by a network of canals lined with colorful gondola-like boats.

-These boats, known as moliceiros, are on the top of must-dos in Aveiro since a boat tour offers the most unique view of the city.
+These boats, known as moliceiros, are at the top of must-dos in Aveiro since a boat tour offers the most unique view of the city.

 Aveiro is also home to the Costa Nova do Prado, where striped, multi-colored fishing shacks steal the show.